openvinotoolkit/training_extensions/docs/source/explanation/Main_algorithms/classification/multi_label_classification.rst

 *********
 Models
 *********
 We use the same model templates as for multi-class classification.
-Please, refer: :doc:`multi_class_classification`.
+Please, refer: :ref:`Classificaiton Models <classificaiton_models>`.

 *******************************
 Supervised Incremental Learning